 Don Giovanni – A “me too” production

-A direction and design oriented group of 13 – 17 year olds created a concept, set and costume designs for a production of Don Giovanni set in 1950s Hollywood in a world of powerful producers and the women they exploited and discarded.
+A direction and design oriented group of 13 – 17 year olds preferred working with an existing opera and created a concept, set and costume designs for a production of Don Giovanni set in 1950s Hollywood in a world of powerful producers and the women they exploited and discarded.

 COSTUME CONCEPTS FOR DONNA ANNA AND DONNA ELVIRA BY POPPY (17) AND DON GIOVANNI BY GEORGIA (15)

 Peter and the Bear

 This dramatic and magical story story, created by a group of 11 – 13 year olds, found expression in a libretto and musical motifs, complete with costume and set concepts.